 With this easy-to-follow plank challenge, you will see the results you’ve been dying to see in no time.
 Say goodbye to your love handles and tummy pouch because they are on their way out.
 This 30-day challenge is fast and easy, and you can do it at home.
 It consists of only one exercise – the plank – and you only have to do it one time each day.

 The plank is a great exercise that works muscles throughout your entire body.
 But only if it is done correctly.
 Keep reading to find detailed instructions and quick tips on how to improve your plank and get the most out of this challenge!

 About Toning Your Core and Sculpting the Perfect Abs

-The plank is one of the most efficient and effective core exercises, as it targets both the upper and lower muscles of the abdomen, as well as the lower back.
-And while it’s working all those muscles to strengthen your core, your upper-body, and lower-body are also getting a workout.
+The planking exercise is one of the most efficient and effective core moves, as it targets both the upper and lower muscles of the abdomen, as well as the lower back.
+And while it’s working all those muscles to strengthen your core, your upper-body, and lower-body are also getting a workout — your back and shoulders work to maintain upper body stability while your quads and glutes maintain a rigid lower body.
 And the best part?
-While it improves your posture, strengthens your core muscles helping to avoid injury, and activates multiple muscles throughout your body, it is also giving you that flat, toned stomach you’ve been working so hard to achieve.
+While a plank workout improves your posture, strengthens your core muscles helping to avoid injury, and activates multiple muscles throughout your body, it is also giving you that flat, toned stomach you’ve been working so hard to achieve.

 Proper Plank Form

-In order for the plank to work in your favor, it is essential that your form is correct when performing the exercise.
+In order for the 30 day plank challenge to work in your favor, it is essential that your form is correct when performing the exercise.
 Improper form can actually injure your lower back and halt your progress.
 Follow these directions to perform a proper forearm plank.